FOCUS-During COP26, Facebook served ads with climate falsehoods, skepticism

 One ad paid for by the American Petroleum Institute panned over a natural landscape as it touted its efforts to tackle climate change, while BP America ran an ad detailing its support for climate-friendly policies in neon green writing.

-"Our social media posts represent a small fraction compared to the robust investments our companies make every day," the API said in a statement, saying the natural gas and oil industry was committed to lowering emissions.
+"Our social media posts represent a small fraction compared to the robust investments our companies make every day intobreakthrough technologies aimed at capturing methane, advancing hydrogen and accelerating carbon capture," the API said in a statement, saying the natural gas and oil industry was committed to lowering emissions.
 BP said in a statement that it was "actively advocating for policies that support net zero, including carbon pricing, through a range of transparent channels, including social media advertising."

+Oil and gas companies have placed ads across a broad range of other media properties ahead of and during the COP26 summit, including on podcasts, newsletters and through TV commercials.
+In Europe, Greenpeace and other environmental groups called last month for a ban on adverts and sponsorships by oil and gas firms.

 Facebook has started adding informational labels to posts about climate change to direct users to its Climate Science Center, a new hub with facts and quizzes which it says is visited by more than 100,000 people a day.